 There's a decent variety to the kinds of wingtip shoes you can find, from those with just a small touch of the brogue design to some with more elaborate decoration.
 If you're looking into this style of shoe, then it's important to keep in mind where you plan on wearing them and what you'll want to wear them with.
-It's a good idea not to go too over the top with the decoration.
+It's a good idea to not go too over the top with the decoration.

 Another style of men’s dress shoes, monks don’t have laces and are closed by a single or double strap with a buckle.
 The classic monk dress shoe is considered as formal business attire due to its wider heel and buckle.
 Today the monk dress shoe is usually worn by more stylishly daring people.

 As the name dictates, these shoes did begin with olden-day monks who wanted to find an alternative to the traditional sandals.
-They can often be an excellent choice for those who are keen on avoiding shoelaces that may need to be retied multiple times throughout the day.
+They can often be a excellent choice for those who are keen on avoiding shoelaces that may need to be retied multiple times throughout the day.
 You can also find these shoes in the brogue style, much like many other options out there.